Freedium-cfd/web/README.md

 # Install all requirements
 pip install -r requirements.txt
 # if you have linux, execute `start_dev.sh` and open in browser 'localhost:6752'.
 That will execute Caddy reverse proxy.
-# if you have other OS, you can execute server module without reverse proxy and access by address 'localhost:7080'
+# if you have other OS or want without reverse proxy, you can execute server module without reverse proxy and access by address 'localhost:7080':
+python3 -m server server
 ```

 ## TODO: